-Gift vouchers are valid strictly for six months from the date of issue and are not redeemable for cash.
+Gift vouchers are valid strictly for three years from the date of issue and are not redeemable for cash.
 Please note that lost or stolen gift vouchers cannot be replaced.

 Gift vouchers do not count as a reservation with us.
 The recipient will need to call 8333 3195 or email us to make an appointment and supply the voucher number to redeem the voucher.
 Gift vouchers are subject to our cancellation policies.